 He proved it once again as Reed outlasted the Regent Aguila Ironman 70.3 field in 4:01:22.
-Mexico’s Mauricio Mendez, who needed 2:06:31 to finish both the swim and bike courses, was unable to complete the race due to an injury he suffered.
+Mexico’s Mauricio Mendez, who needed 2:06:31 to finish both the swim and bike courses, was unable to complete the race due to an injury.

 It was a dramatic finish for Reed as he literally crawled his way to his sixth championship in the Philippines.
-Despite suffering leg cramps after completing the bike leg, the Aussie managed to successfully stay ahead of the pack throughout the tournament.
+Despite suffering leg cramps after the bike leg, the Aussie managed to successfully stay ahead of the pack throughout the race.

 “It’s just one of those days when I felt a little too ambitious on the bike.
 When I got to run, I paid the price for riding as hard as I could, especially in this heat.
 It was the toughest run I’ve ever done.
 If it was another race, I’m not sure if I would have pushed through with this cramps.
 I received so much support out there and I really just managed to hold on,” Reed adds.

 Reed put everything on the line in this race and that was evident when he fell to his knees as soon as he crossed the finish line.
 This was by far the most challenging race because of the scorching weather and the fact that he battled through an unfortunate injury.
 But he also believes he got through it thanks to the support of the Filipinos and the hard work he put into leading up to today.

 “It’s no secret that I love racing here.
 You can see it out there, I really put everything into it.
 I’ve been training very hard the past six to eight weeks and I’m really happy with my result,” he says.